-- 1.10 The National Planning Policy Framework (NPPF) sets out that supplementary planning documents (SPDs) are documents which add further detail to the policies of the development plan.
-They are a material consideration when determining planning applications but do not form part of the statutory development plan. - 1.11 The SPD has been prepared in accordance with the Planning and Compulsory Purchase Act 20043 and the associated Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended)4.
-The document is also prepared in accordance with the National Planning Policy Framework and National Planning Practice Guidance (NPPG). - 1.12 The NPPG (Paragraph: 008 Reference ID: 61-008-20190315) identifies that SPDs should build upon and provide more detailed advice or guidance on policies in the Local Plan.
+- 1.7 The SPD has been prepared in accordance with the Planning and Compulsory Purchase Act 20043 and the associated Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended)4.
+The document is also prepared in accordance with the National Planning Policy Framework and National Planning Practice Guidance (NPPG). - 1.8 The NPPG (Paragraph: 008 Reference ID: 61-008-20190315) identifies that SPDs should build upon and provide more detailed advice or guidance on policies in the Local Plan.
 They cannot, however, introduce new planning policies nor add unnecessarily to the cost of development.
-The NPPG also confirms that SPDs are normally excluded from the requirement for a Sustainability Appraisal (005 Reference ID:11-005-20190722).
+The NPPG also confirms that SPDs are normally excluded from the requirement for a Sustainability Appraisal (005 Reference ID:11-005-20190722). - Sections 11 to 16 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (1) set out the legal requirements for the preparation of SPDs.
+In summary these require: - A consultation period of at least 4 weeks to allow any person to make representations about the SPD; - A consultation statement setting out who has been consulted, a summary of the key issues raised and how these comments have been addressed in finalising the SPD. - 1.10 The SPD was adopted by Mansfield District Council on 5 March 2024.